Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

 \subsection{Use Attention}

 Attention blocks help to enhance features.
 In this sense, Wu \etal~\cite{FSOD-UP-iccv2021} (FSOD-UP) use soft attention between learned prototypes (see \autoref{subsec:tl:architecture}) and RPN outputs to enhance features in an extra branch.

-Yang \etal~\cite{ContextTransformer-aaai2020} (CoTrans) include an explicit context module into their one-stage detector to integrate contextual information into the representations of objects: First, for each anchor box, by dot product they compare its representation, which is the logit vector in the classification head, with their contextual field, which is constructed by spatially pooled anchor boxes.
-Then, Yang \etal~\cite{ContextTransformer-aaai2020} use the affinity between an anchor box and its contextual field as a relational attention to integrate contexts into the representation of the anchor box.
+Yang \etal~\cite{ContextTransformer-aaai2020} (CoTrans) use the affinity between an anchor box and its contextual field as a relational attention to integrate contexts into the representation of the anchor box.
 Xu \etal~\cite{FSSP-ieee2021} (FSSP) first process the image by a self-attention module and then process the attention-enriched input by a one-stage detector.
 Therefore, the detector can focus on important parts of the input image.
 Chen \etal~\cite{BottomUpTopDownAttention-arxiv2020} (AttFDNet) combine top-down and bottom-up attention.
 Top-down attention is learned in supervised fashion in a simplified non-local block and a squeeze-and-excitation block.
 Bottom-up attention is computed by a saliency prediction model (BMS \cite{saliency-bms} or SAM \cite{saliency-sam}).